ayesc9000/AyesCNET/_posts/2024-08-09-babys-first-jenkins-deployment.md

   I'm relatively new to Jenkins I decided to start a bit smaller for now.
 ---

+***Update 15/10/2024: I moved the site back to Cloudflare pages for a bit since I need to do infrastructure changes to the server.
+I needed a better solution than what I came up with below and I'll write up a cool post about it once I finish the upgrades.***

 Recently I have taken up an interest in moving my deployments back to my own hardware, partly because of my stubborn reasoning.
 I decided to move my website back onto my VPS and I chose to automate its deployment using Jenkins.
 I also